Z-JAVAN/Pewlett-Hackard-Analysis/README.md

 ![8count.png](/Queries/8count.png)

-after analysis we can see we have  1,549 employees available for the mentorship program.
+after analysis we can see we have  1,549 employees available for the mentorship program.<br/>
 ![7.png](/Queries/7.png)